fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Mary Randolph [The Virginia Housewife](https://books.google.com/books?id=R4YEAAAAYAAJ)
 - Eliza Leslie, [Miss Leslie\'s Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)

-{% include alert.html class='warning' title='Readings Quiz' text="
+{% include alert.html class='warning' title='No Quiz' text="
-This quiz highlights and emphasizes some ideas from the readings about HOW to use cookbooks as historical sources.
-It tries to ensure you are ready to do well on your assignment due tomorrow!
+Originally we were going to have a quiz to highlight and emphasize some ideas from the readings about HOW to use cookbooks as historical sources.
+On second (actually fourth or fifth) thought, we don't need a quiz to test if you're ready for the assignment---that will be clear from the cookbook analysis itself.
+Instead of the usual reading reflection rubric, we will use one that more specifically addresses the methods covered in the readings and video.
 "%}

 ## Jun 17
 - NO VIDEO
 - NO NEW READINGS for today!
-Finish the cookbook analysis assignment we've been preparing for.

 {% include alert.html class='danger' title='Early Cookbook Analysis' text="
 Follow the [Cookbook Analysis Guide](cookbook-analysis).